-The appraised property consists of land, other land improvements, and building, machinery and equipment, located along Claro M. Recto Avenue, within Tondo Manila.
-The hierarchy in which the fair value measurement in its entirety is recognized is at Level 2.
+The appraised property is located along Claro M. Recto Avenue, within Tondo Manila.
+The hierarchy in which the fair value measurement in its entirety is recognized is at Level 3.

 - a.
 Based on the lease contract, TPI leases a land consisting of sixty nine (69) lots, containing an aggregate area of 227,773 square meters. - The value of the land was estimated using the Sales Comparison Approach.
 This is a comparative approach that considers the sale of similar or substitute properties and related market data and establishes a value estimate by processes involving comparison.
 Listings and offerings may also be considered. - b.
 The method used to determine the value of other land improvements and building, machinery and equipment is the Sales Comparison Approach.
 This is a comparative approach to the value of the property or another asset that considers as a substitute for the purchase of a given property, the possibility of constructing another property that is a replica of, or equivalent to the original or one that could furnish equal utility with no undue cost resulting from delay.
 It is based on the reproduction or replacement cost of the subject property or asset, less total (accrued) depreciation.